-One thus also does not succeed in geometry in excluding existential claims completely or rather in reducing them to consistency claims.
+One thus also does not succeed in geometry in excluding existential claims completely or in reducing them to consistency claims.
 One can only hide an existential claim by a double application of negation.
-STROHAL proceeds in this way for instance when he speaks of an $\alpha$ it $\eta \mu \alpha$ which excludes the assumption "that when dividing a geometrical solid no parts can ever be congruent" (p.
+Strohal proceeds in this way for instance when he speaks of an $\alpha\iota\tau\eta\mu\alpha$ which excludes the assumption "that when dividing a geometrical solid no parts can ever be congruent" (p.
 93).
-We find another such example in his discussion of DEDEKIND's continuity $|^{202l}$ axioms.
-After having spoken of the divisions of a line segment AB which has the cut property, and furthermore of the construction of a cut in the point C, he continues: "In excluding the possibility of such a division of some line segment AB on which such a point C is not found, I assert the attqua of continuity for the line segment" (p.
+We find another such example in his discussion of Dedekind's continuity $|^{202l}$ axiom.
+After having spoken of the divisions of a line segment AB which has the cut property, and furthermore of the creation of a cut by a point C, he continues: "In excluding the possibility of such a division of some line segment AB on which such a point C is not found, I assert the $\alpha\iota\tau\eta\mu\alpha$ of continuity for the line segment" (p.
 113).
-Talk of "occurring", "being found", or "existence" all amount to the same.
-And in any case here, where the setting up of of postulates is concerned, the interpretation of existence in the sense of consistency with postulates is not permissible [angängig].
+Talk of "occurring," "being found," or "existence" all amount to the same thing.
+And in any case here, where the formulation of postulates is concerned, the interpretation of existence in the sense of consistency with postulates is not permissible [angängig].

-The identification of existence and consistency is justifiable in two cases: first, with respect to geometrical space whose existence indeed only consists in the consistency of the postulates defining it; and second also with respect to geometrical objects, but only under the condition of the completeness of the systems of postulates.
+The identification of existence and consistency is justifiable in two senses: first, with respect to geometrical space whose existence indeed only consists in the consistency of the postulates defining it; and second also with respect to geometrical objects, but only under the condition of the completeness of the systems of postulates.